Family Food on the Table

 Instructions

-1. Make popcorn: Add 1/4 cup corn kernels to a large microwave-safe glass or Pyrex bowl.
+• For the popcorn: Make popcorn.
+Add ¼ cup corn kernels to a large microwave-safe glass or Pyrex bowl.
 Cover with a tight fitting lid.
 Microwave on high for about 5 minutes, until popping sounds are 3-4 seconds apart.
 Remove carefully (use oven mitts - the bowl and lid will be hot!)
 Remove top immediately to release excess steam.
+(See easy microwave popcorn for more details or how to use a paper bag to microwave popcorn.)

-1. Place strawberry half on a plate.
-Use a toothpick or skewer to add and secure a mozzarella slice and blueberry on top.
+• For the fruit and cheese skewers: Place strawberry half on a plate.
+(Slice a thin bit off the bottom, if needed, to get them to stand up straight.)
+Use a toothpick or skewer to add and secure a mozzarella ball and then a blueberry on top.

 Notes